Driving around Iceland in a rental camper is on many Bucket lists and add fishing in Iceland into the mix, that’s what dreams are made of.

-One easy way is to buy the “Fishing card” which give you access to 35 lakes all around Iceland.
-Many of these lakes have camping sites by the lake or very close by so combing the two is a very cheap and accessible way to explore the very best of Iceland.
-Just imagine you are camping by a lake with a stunning view, the sun has painted the sky orange and fish are slashing on the surface, nipping bugs from tonight’s menu, and you can take your rod and just go fishing…in Iceland, the dream of so many.
+One way is to buy the “Fishing card” which give you access to 36 lakes all around Iceland.
+Many of these lakes have camping sites by the lake or close by so combing the two is a cheap and accessible way to explore the best of Iceland.
+Imagine you are camping by a lake with a stunning view, the sun has painted the sky orange and fish are splashing on the surface, nipping bugs from tonight’s menu, and you can take your rod and just go fishing.

 What fishing gear to bring

 The only thing to keep in mind is that when you enter Iceland, you need to disinfect your fishing gear.
-You do that when you enter the customs area on your way out. you stop at the little booth to your left before you enter and tell them you are bringing fishing gear and someone will come and help you out. not a problem at all.
+You do that when you enter the customs area on your way out.
+You stop at the little booth to your left before you enter and tell them you are bringing fishing gear and someone will come and help you.
 There is a fee involved.
 You can do this by an authorized office at home but you need to bring that certificate with you and show it to customs before entering Icelandic soil.
 There are places in Iceland where you can rent fishing gear too in case you get the urge while here!

 Fishing card – Fishing License

 If you want to fish while camping in Iceland, we have made it easier for you, you can pick up your fishing card (we call it Veiðikortið here) when you pick up your Camper van or RV rental in Keflavik or in Reykjavik.
-We don’t charge you extra for the fishing license, you pay the same as you would buy it directly from the fishing card website or wherever you buy it.
-It’s 6.900 ISK.
-With the card comes a brochure (unfortunately only in Icelandic yet but there is a useful map there) containing information about the 35 fishing lakes included in the card, a sticker (don’t attach it on the camper, keep in on the dashboard) and the fishing card.
+With the card comes a brochure (unfortunately only in Icelandic yet but there is a useful map there) containing information about the 36 fishing lakes included in the card, a sticker (don’t attach it on the camper, keep in on the dashboard) and the fishing card.
 You have to write your name on the back of the card to make it valid.
 One card is valid for one person.

 At the Veiðikort website (Fishing card), you have all information in English.
 Since you have free WiFi on board, you have access to the website when you need it!
 You can also post your fishing pics on Facebook or Instagram, just to make sure your friends at home know you are alright! 😉